sushiswap/sushiswap-interface/README.md

 Use and collate these to mark groups of issues / changes throughout the project.
 Use them like so:

+Demo Feature Roadmap (by priority):

+1. Get wrapping and unwrapping working. (almost done, just need to debug / workaround FEVM issues)
+2. Get liquidity adding and removing working.
+(Not started.
+Relies on working Liquidity Factory)
+3. Get swaps working.
+Relies on 1 and 2.
+Requires.
+(Research In progress.
+Relies on Liquidity adding and removing).
+4. Multicaller (Ready to implement with Interface.
+Need contract on FEVM)
+5. If this works we can deploy SDK and change interface to use it.

 ```angular2html
 pattern: